plcarmel/cryptic-sequences/README.md

 ## Why

-This is useful, for example, to generate identifiers that are visible to the user, but that convey no information about the number of identifiers that have been generated, whether a given identifier has been generated before an other one, tc.
+This is useful, for example, to generate unique identifiers that are visible to the user, but that leak no information about the number of identifiers that have been generated so far, whether a given identifier has been generated before another one, etc.

 ## How

-Generating pseudo-random unique numbers is one of those problems that is extremely simple once you get the mathematics insight, but that is still kind of hard to do in practice.
+Generating pseudo-random unique numbers is one of those problems that appear extremely simple once you grasp the required mathematical insights, but that is still kind of hard to do in practice.

 ### Encryption 101

-The recipe is simple: use a sequence of numbers (0, 1, 2, 3, ...) and encrypt it with some algorithm.
-By design, an encryption algorithm generates values that appear to be random.
-Also, by definition it is also reversible (it is a [bijection](https://en.wikipedia.org/wiki/Bijection)).
+The recipe is simple: use a sequence of numbers (0, 1, 2, 3, ...) and encrypt it in some way.
+By design, an encryption algorithm (aka a cypher) generates values that appear to be random.
+Also, by definition it is reversible (it is a [bijection](https://en.wikipedia.org/wiki/Bijection)).
 The generated numbers are thus guaranteed to be unique.
+Note that the reversibility requirement is what separates an encryption algorithm from a hash.

+#### Proof
-If it was not the case, multiple source texts could be mapped to the same encrypted text, making the operation irreversible.
-The reversibility is what separates an encryption algorithm from a hash.
+If the generated numbers where not unique, it would mean that multiple source texts could be mapped to the same encrypted text, making the operation irreversible, and thus not an encryption.

 ### Practical considerations